 Soon after the mass transfer, at \Tms{32} (second panel), the NS is tidally disrupted and twisted around the BH, while most of the matter rapidly falls into the BH.
 Once the remaining material makes its first orbit around the BH, it forms a torus.
 At that time, the torus still has a density of $\sim 3\times 10^{13}\ \mathrm{g\ cm^{-3}}$.
 Then, it begins to expand (see the video, ~\cite{NSbhDensityVideo}) at roughly \Tms{34} and its density drops to $\sim 1.4 \times 10^{12}\ \mathrm{g\ cm^{-3}}$ by \Tms{38}.

-On the third panel, the stable yet expanding torus is shown at \Tms{35}.
+The stable yet expanding torus is shown on the third panel at \Tms{35}.
 From then onward, a steady accretion onto the BH occurs at a rate of around $10^{-3}\ \mathrm{M_{\odot}\ ms^{-1}}$ (see also Sec.~\ref{sec:postmerger}).
 As can be seen in the video, the BH experiences a noticeable kick after the merger.
 We measure its recoil velocity in the simulation coordinates to be about $1140\ \mathrm{km\ s^{-1}}$ by performing a linear fit for the radial coordinate of the BH puncture after \Tms{34}.